yahoo/HaloDB/README.md

             // memory for the off-heap cache.
 If the value is too low the db might
             // need to rehash the cache.
 For a db of size n set this value to 2*n. options.setNumberOfRecords(100_000_000);

+            // Delete operation for a key will write a tombstone record to a tombstone file.
+            // the tombstone record can be removed only when all previous version of that key
+            // has been deleted by the compaction job.
+            // enabling this option will delete during startup all tombstone records whose previous
+            // versions were removed from the data file. options.setCleanUpTombstonesDuringOpen(true);

+            // HaloDB does native memory allocation for the in-memory index.
+            // Enabling this option will release all allocated memory back to the kernel when the db is closed.
+            // This option is not necessary if the JVM is shutdown when the db is closed, as in that case
+            // allocated memory is released automatically by the kernel.
+            // If using in-memory index without memory pool this option,
+            // depending on the number of records in the database,
+            // could be a slow as we need to call _free_ for each record. options.setCleanUpInMemoryIndexOnClose(false);

             // ** settings for memory pool **